-Most Salem drivers know that tires wear out and that the wear has to do with tread depth.
+Most Corvallis drivers know that tires wear out and that the wear has to do with tread depth.
 Most of us have heard that “bald” tires are dangerous, but most of us picture a tire with no tread at all when we think of a bald tire.
 And when we take our vehicles in for preventive maintenance, the technician tells us they're need to be replaced long before all the tread is worn off.
 Just how much tire tread wear is too much?
 And how can you tell?
-Tires are and their condition is important to the safe handling of a vehicle, so it's for Salem vehicle owners to know the answers to these questions.
+Tires are and their condition is important to the safe handling of a vehicle, so it's for Corvallis vehicle owners to know the answers to these questions.

-First of all, it's to understand that there may be a legal limit to tread wear.
+First of all, it's important to understand that there may be a legal limit to tread wear.
 If your tires are worn past this limit, you have to replace them to be in compliance with Oregon auto safety laws.
 That's why measuring your tread wear is part of a vehicle safety inspection.

 In some jurisdictions, tread must be at least 1.6 millimeters or 2/32 of an inch thick.
 This standard has been in effect since 1968.
 But this standard has recently been called into question, and some Oregon professionals are arguing that it be changed.